-(2) For building lots and buildings transactions business operators
+(2) For building lot and building transaction business operators

-Each regional development bureau and each prefectural government carries out an "onsite inspection of building lots and buildings transactions business" every year to inspect the status of the preparation of verification records and transaction records under the Act on Prevention of Transfer of Criminal Proceeds.
+Each regional development bureau, etc. and each prefectural government carries out an "on-site inspection of building lots and buildings transactions business" of building lot and building transaction business operators every year to examine the status of the preparation of verification records and transaction records of customers, etc., which is required under the Act on Prevention of Transfer of Criminal Proceeds.